Nature and jewelry go together like Guns and Roses. And I’m guessing you’re here because you want to learn how to put nature and jewelry together too.

 The cool thing about DIY butterfly earrings is that you can mix and match the colors you like.
 Like, make your own butterfly species.

-Want to DIY more jewelry besides butterfly earrings?
+Want to DIY butterfly earrings and more?

 Unpublished Blog Posts of Resin Obsession, LLC © 2022 Resin Obsession, LLC